Retropikzel/compile-scheme/README.md

        Multiple instances of the -A, and -I options can be specified.

-       -t  {  unix  |  windows | php } Set the compilation target.
-This is not needed if you are compiling for the target OS you  are  running.
-Cross compilation is only supported in following cases:

-              From unix host to php target when chosen implementation is inter‐ preter.

-              From  unix  host  to windows target when chosen implementation is interpreter.

        --list-r6rs List supported R6RS implementations.

        --list-r7rs List supported R7RS implementations.

        --list-all List all supported implementations.

-       --list-targets List all supported compilation targets.
+       --version Show the software version.

+       --help Shows you command to read this manual page. :)

 ENVIRONMENT
-       COMPILE_R7RS/COMPILE_SCHEME
+       COMPILE_R7RS

+       COMPILE_SCHEME

-              This environment variable must be set.
-Set it to the name of  the implementation  as  specified  in the support list.
+              Either of these environment variables must be set.
+Set either to the  name of the implementation as specified in the support list.
               This differs from SRFI-138 as the SRFI excepts a path.

 STANDARDS
        SRFI    138:    Compiling    Scheme     programs     to     executables.